Dems struggling to flip key California House seats amid candidate overload

 Meanwhile, some Republicans believe the threat of a Democratic upset is overrated for Rohrabacher and Rep. Mimi Walters, the fourth House Republican they've targeted in Orange County.

 Both won by double digits in 2016, even though Clinton carried their districts.
-The nonpartisan Cook Political Report projects the Walters’ race as “likely Republican,” and puts none of the three other targeted races in Democrats’ or even tossup columns.
+The nonpartisan Cook Political Report rates the Walters race as “likely Republican,” and puts none of the three other targeted races in Democrats’ or even tossup columns.

 The Associated Press contributed to this report.